 Santa’s annual visit is here and everyone is excited.
 If you have a fireplace, all the jollier for you.
-The family can spent time at the fireplace, exchanging gifts and take family photos.
-Did you know that apart from a warm hug, milk and cookies, you can also ensure Santa comes home to a clean chimney!
+The family can spend time at the fireplace, exchanging gifts, and taking family photos.
+Did you know that apart from a warm hug, milk, and cookies, you can also ensure Santa comes home to a clean chimney!
 Do not spoil his cheerful mood by ushering him into a home that has a dirty chimney exposing him to sputter and cough.
 Schedule a chimney cleaning and inspection today and give Santa a clean chimney to slide down!

 https://sootaway.net/wp-content/uploads/2019/01/Keep-a-Clean-Chimney-for-Santa.jpgOne of the ways to ensure Santa’s red suit is not ruined by soot is to ensure proper chimney cleaning and inspection by professional chimney sweeps.
 Be on the lookout for excessive creosote buildup.
 Creosote forms when smoke mixes with vapor in the cooler surface of your chimney.
 Creosote is highly flammable, and if its width gets to an eighth of an inch, then it can ignite a chimney fire.